aimeehorwood/bank_tech_test/README.md

 ### Design

-* Before starting the challenge, I mapped out user stories and drew a [diagram](https://github.com/aimeehorwood/bank_tech_test/planning_diagram.png?raw=true) of my classes and their responsibilities to adhere to SOLID and OOP design principles.
+* Before starting the challenge, I mapped out user stories and drew a diagram (planning_diagram.png) of my classes and their responsibilities to adhere to SOLID and OOP design principles.

 * First, I created a Transactions class to establish a skeleton for a single transaction